Teaching English in Czech Republic

 How to Begin Teaching in Czech Republic

 The Czech Republic has a fascinating history, which can still be experienced.
 Prague is the capital and is well known for its historical centre where you can see the Astronomical Clock and walk across Charles Bridge.
 Bohemian Paradise is an area known for its rock formations and castles.
-Twelve UNESCO Heritage Sites have been recognised in the Czech Republic so you can imagine that there is a lot of cultural attractions to explore.
+Twelve UNESCO Heritage Sites have been recognised in the Czech Republic, so you can imagine that there are many cultural attractions to explore.
 North of the city of Brno you can spend some time in nature and explore the Macocha Caves.

 Typical Contract Length